FREE Coping Skills Guide For You and Your Family

 Not sure what to do?

+With an amped-up nervous system, we will struggle with conscious gentle parenting.
 We need sensory calming tools that are known to down-regulate our nervous system.

+I am a Certified Self-Esteem and Self-Confidence Coach For Kids and, a Certified Master Parenting Coach, focussing my practice on pre-teens and their parents.
 Not only will these tools and skills help our kids, but we as parents are also their first teachers, so we need to model them!

 When our kids leave their dirty socks on the floor for the umpteenth time even though, the laundry basket is right there, we get triggered and we feel not heard, not seen, and not understood.

 That can be triggering not because of "who our child" is as a person (refraining from using labels like ‘lazy’ or ‘inconsiderate’…), but because a trigger is a pattern from the past (many of us were not seen or heard as kids…).
 And the only way to manage triggers from the past are to dig deeper – a Master Certified Parent Coach like me, can help unearth the roots of our triggers and apply skills to support you in creating coherence around them.
 This work is changing the lives of families around the world.